acarGo/UVaProblems/README.md

 UVa Problems
 ===========

-Solutions of problems used in programming contests
+Solutions of problems used in programming contests.
+Algorithms!